jphein/duo/README.md

 * Create Webhook for bot channel in Discord.
 * Create Discord bot in @ discord.com
 * Add API Token to auth.json
 * (Optional) Create IFTTT.com rule to connect your Google assistant to your Discord server.
-For voice commands and transcription.
+For voice commands, and transcription.
+The input side of ingame handsfree chatting.
 * (Optional) Enable Discord TTS on bot channel.
 For Text to speech.
-Hands free chatting.
+The output side of ingame hands free chatting.

 ## Thank you!
 * [[https://medium.com/davao-js/2019-tutorial-creating-your-first-simple-discord-bot-47fc836a170b]]